Avatars of Maha Vishnu in Chelamattam Krishna Temple

 Devotees believe the idol of Lord Krishna in the sreekovil is in a meditation pose assumed by him for granting eternal bliss to his parents after slaying Kamsa.

-Sree Krishna is installed in the sreekovil facing east.
-This shrine is on the south.
-On the north side is the sreekovil of Sree Narasimha who faces east.
+Sree Krishna is installed inside the sreekovil and faces east.
+His shrine is on the south.
+On the north is the sreekovil of Sree Narasimha who also faces east.
 The chuttambalam has six entrances.
-There are two different balikal, one for each shrine.
+There are two different balikal, one for each of the two shrines.
 The one for Lord Narasimha is smaller.
 Two bronze deepasthambhams (light posts) stand in front of the Sree Krishna shrine and one before Lord Narasimha’s shrine.
-The stone dwarapalakas at the entrance to the shrines are exquisite carvings.
+The stone dwarapalakas at the entrance to the two shrines are exquisite carvings.

 The sub-shrine of Lord Sastha is on the south-west to the main shrines.
 The sub-shrine of Nagas is also on south-west and outside the chuttambalam.